paulorocosta/ai-for-tsp-competition/README.md

 network.
 The goal is to collect the most prizes in the network while respecting the time windows and the total travel time of a tour allowed to the salesman.

+For ease of discussion, we have created a Slack chat workspace.
+You can join us at https://join.slack.com/t/aifortspcompe-8vg8608/shared_invite/zt-pzzgb9aa-92uS1~OBVog9uY8AFEfHhg if you have any questions, or use this github page for issues.

 ## Dependencies

 * Python=3.8 (should be OK with v >= 3.6)